WHAT IS CYBER SEX?

 With permission, pull-out your pleasure products

-From app-enabled toys to rideable vibrators like The Cowgirl, there are so many different types of sex toys that can be used to enhance the sexperience, and More recommends trying all of them!
+From app-enabled toys to rideable vibrators like a sex machine, there are so many different types of sex toys that can be used to enhance the sexperience, and More recommends trying all of them!

 But before you whip something out, it’s best to ask consent.
 For example: